 - Treatment Regions

-The prices that I have listed above are for full face treatments.
-HIFU can be used for full face as well as the neck.
+The prices that I have listed above are for full-face treatments.
+HIFU can be used for full-face as well as the neck.

-Typically, doctors and clinics break the procedure down into bite size treatments for smaller areas like the region around your eyes or your lower face because not every one needs a full face HIFU treatment.
+Typically, doctors and clinics break the procedure down into bite-size treatments for smaller areas like the region around your eyes or your lower face because not everyone needs a full face HIFU treatment.

 These smaller regions can cost from $450 to $800 for Ultraformer/Ulthera treatments.

-Tip: For "Lower face" treatments, check if the under-chin area is included, as "lower face" may mean different things at different clinics!
+Tip: For "lower face" treatments, check if the under-chin area is included, as "lower face" may mean different things at different clinics!

 - Doctor's Skill & Experience

-The doctor's skill critically affects the effectiveness of the HIFU treatment.
+The doctor's skill critically affects the effectiveness of HIFU treatment.
 Naturally, HIFU treatments by an expert doctor will be more costly.
 I will explain more on this point in the next section.

 - Brand of HIFU device

 HIFU treatments using Ultraformer and Ulthera yields a higher price because the original HIFU devices cost more than $75,000.
-There are also additional “consumable” costs for each HIFU treatment that doctor adminsters.
+There are also additional “consumable” costs for each HIFU treatment that a doctor adminsters.

 Now you understand why it's near impossible for HIFU treatments using the original technology to be cheap!